microsoftgraph/msgraph-sdk-powershell/src/Identity.DirectoryManagement/Identity.DirectoryManagement/docs/v1.0-beta/Update-MgDomain.md

 		"OfficeCommunicationsOnline"
 	)
 }
-Update-MgDomain -DomainId $domainId -BodyParameter $params
+Update-MgBetaDomain -DomainId $domainId -BodyParameter $params
 ```

-This example shows how to use the Update-MgDomain Cmdlet.
+This example shows how to use the Update-MgBetaDomain Cmdlet.
 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).

 ## PARAMETERS